inductiva/inductiva/docs-sources/how-it-works/machines/shared-dedicated-resources.md

 Running the simulation on a [dedicated machine group](#dedicated-resources) with a `c2-standard-30` machine took **9 minutes and 37 seconds** to complete.

+## Next Steps

+Now that you understand the fundamentals of resources in the Inductiva API, explore these topics to deepen your knowledge:

+- **[Computational Infrastructure →](computational-infrastructure.md)** - Learn about the underlying infrastructure and available machine types
+- **[Benchmarking →](../intro/benchmarking.md)** - Discover how to optimize resource selection for your specific simulations
+- **[Cost Management →](../guides/cost-management.md)** - Advanced techniques for optimizing your simulation costs